gillchristian/gillchristian.github.io/public/articles/trae.md

 </div>

-Not only a lot of people asked that but we did it ourselves.
+Not only a lot of people asked that but we also did it ourselves.

 Being kind of the default HTTP library it surely influenced us.
 Going through its code helped us a lot to understand the needs and internals of an HTTP library and to improve and polish some of our own ideas.